UtkarshChaurasia/Autho-Hackathon/README.md

 1) Programming: Python was used for programming.
 Python provides support to libraries like statsmodel which make data analysis easy.
 Statsmodel have various time-series models to choose from.

-2) Visualization: Seaborn and Matplotlib was used for visualising different graphs.
-Seaborn is a Python data visu- alization library based on matplotlib.
-It provides a high-level interface for drawing attractive and informative statistical graphics.
+2) Visualization: Seaborn, Plotly and Matplotlib was used for visualising different graphs.
+Dash is used to buid visualization dashboard.

 ### Architecture